MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/location-capability.md

 This document guides you on how to integrate the **location** capability of native device with your Teams app.

 You can use [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true), which provides the tools necessary for your app to access the user’s [native device capabilities](native-device-permissions.md).
-Use the location APIs, such as [getLocation](/javascript/api/@microsoft/teams-js/location?view=msteams-client-js-latest#getLocation_LocationProps___error__SdkError__location__Location_____void_) and [showLocation](/javascript/api/@microsoft/teams-js/location?view=msteams-client-js-latest#showLocation) to integrate the capability within your app.
+Use the location APIs, such as [getLocation](/javascript/api/@microsoft/teams-js/location?view=msteams-client-js-latest#getLocation_LocationProps___error__SdkError__location__Location_____void_) and [showLocation](/javascript/api/@microsoft/teams-js/location?view=msteams-client-js-latest#showLocation_Location___error__SdkError__status__boolean_____void_) to integrate the capability within your app.

 ## Advantages of integrating location capability

 * The integration allows web app developers on Teams platform to leverage location functionality with Microsoft Teams JavaScript client SDK.

 Following examples show how the integration of **location** capability is used in different scenarios:
  * In a factory, the supervisor can track the attendance of workers by asking them to take a selfie in the vicinity of the factory and share it through the specified app.
+The location data also gets captured and sent along with the image.
 * The **location** capability enables the maintenance staff of a service provider to share authentic health data of cellular towers with the management.
-The management can track any mismatch of captured location information with actual data through a custom-built app.
+The management can compare any mismatch between captured location information and the data submitted by maintenance staff.

 To integrate location capability, you must update the app manifest file and call the APIs.
 For effective integration, you must have a good understanding of [code snippets](#code-snippets) for calling the location APIs.
 It is important to familiarize yourself with the [API response errors](#error-handling) to handle the errors in your Teams app.